Tag Archives: Online reputation management

 Online reputation management (ORM) makes you look your best online.
 It creates a “digital firewall” to protect your reputation from harmful attacks or misinformation; ensures your public image is accurate, up-to-date and authentic, and is the ultimate personal branding tool.
 Here is what you need to know, based on our work with high profile, often high net worth clients…as well as CEOs, C-Suite executives, entrepreneurs, investment firms, philanthropists, Silicon Valley tech founders and countless others.

-How Google Impacts Your Online Reputation
+How AI and Google Impact Your Online Reputation

-The online reputation management industry exists to strategize and publish content on Google that will shape its search results.
+The online reputation management industry exists to strategize and publish content on Google (and now, in AI data) that will shape its search results.
 Before we get into how online reputation management works, it merits some initial insights about what Google seeks.
+And now, AI.

 Ultimately, Google’s goal is to provide visitors with the most relevant and reliable information about every topic that is searched for.